svvoronin/Agile-Development-with-Azure/README.md

 ```
 az webapp up -n flaskml-sergey-voronin --resource-group CI-CD-project --location switzerlandnorth
 ```
-- Check if your current python version is compatible with original Flask starter code (There may be a need to control a python version in the python env you create)
+- Check if your current python version is compatible with original Flask starter code (there may be a need to control a python version in the python env you create)

   The following conda command creates python virtual environment with specific python version in it:

 ```
 conda create -n myrepo python=3.7.0 anaconda
 conda activate myrepo